 How many times have you purchased a grapevine wreath at craft stores like Michaels?
 I know I have purchased many.
 They are not very expensive, and they work well with so many projects.

 However, did you know you can make a natural grapevine wreath from vines you may have growing in your backyard?

-Here's a pic of a wild grapevine growing in the garden.
+Here's a pic of a wild grapevine (Vitis spp.) growing in the garden.
 It's a real pest, and I do my best to pull it out during the season.

 The process is incredibly simple.
-Just soak the grapevines in a bucket of warm water for about an hour.
+Just soak old grapevines in a bucket of warm water for about an hour.
 This will make them softer and flexible.

 Pull the vines out of the bucket, and start at one end, making a circular coil.

-Use the side branches to wrap around all the vines, keeping tidy and neat.
+Use the side branches to wrap around all the vines, keeping them tidy and neat.

-If you don't have grapevines growing in your area, you can make wreaths from other vines too.
-Here's a good video on how to make a wreath vine from fresh Virginia Creeper and Honeysuckle.
+If you don't have grapevines growing in your area, you can make your own wreaths from other vines too such as Wisteria (Wisteria frutescens).
+Here's a good video on how to make a wreath vine from fresh Virginia Creeper (Parthenocissus quinquefolia) and Honeysuckle (Lonicera spp.).

 Safety Note: Make sure you know what you are working with, so you don't end up making a wreath with poison ivy.

 You can make them as big or small as your harvest allows.
 If you have a ton of vines, you might consider selling these wild grapevine wreaths at a local market.
 With zero cost in materials and very little production time, the profit margins are pretty good.